 At the conclusion of their investigation, the appropriate person investigating the concern or complaint will provide a response.
 This may be through a face to face meeting or an informal written response within 10 school days of the date of receipt of the complaint.
+All concerns raised at Stage 1 will be logged using the online system Bromcom Communication Log and will be monitored by the Governing Body.

-If the issue remains unresolved, the next step is to make a formal complaint.
+If the issue remains unresolved, the next step is to make a formal complaint using the attached Complaint Form identifying complaint(s) and desired outcome(s).